Film: In the Heat of the Night

 Ultimately, despite the strength of Sidney Poitier’s performance, this film belongs almost entirely to the great Rod Steiger.
 This is a character that Steiger inhabits completely and totally.
 Despite his racism, he’s a character that is easy to come to like, even respect.
 Additionally, while his manner and method of speaking do not change throughout the film, he changes mentally and emotionally by the end of the movie.

-This one is not only still worth a watch, it’s worth discussing afterwards, both for the excellent mystery it contains and also for the aspects of racism and dealing with racism that run through it.
+This one is not only still worth a watch, it’s worth discussing afterwards, both for the excellent mystery it contains and also for the racism that run through it.

 Why to watch In the Heat of the Night: A good murder story and a better lesson in racial justice.